-Figure 4: Evolution of accuracy on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
+Figure 7: Evolution of accuracy on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 The 2012 victory by AlexNet (fundamentally, a slightly larger LeNet) was a key element in restarting again a major interest in NNs.
 From 2012, the size of the datasets and the size of the neural networks themselves have kept increasing at an exponential rate, and NNs have slowly taken over multiple fields, from audio processing to natural language processing, graph data, and computer vision.

-Remarkably, outside of scale the underlying principles have remained consistent, and todays' ChatGPT is much closer to LeNet than you would imagine.
-Scaling laws have been developed to predict the evolution of accuracy based on scale.
+Remarkably, outside of scale the underlying principles have stayed consistent, and todays' ChatGPT is much closer to LeNet than you would imagine.

+Scaling laws have been developed to predict the evolution of accuracy based on scale: for most tasks, increasing data, compute, and parameters leads to a predictable improvement in performance.